 Groups.
 You will be asked to work with your neighbors, and answer polls and discussion questions through TOPHAT during activity and slide times throughout the entire course.

-Format: This class uses a full in person format which means we will meet three times a week in person, Mondays, Wednesdays & Fridays.
-The final slides are on Tophat, while the Bb slides are incomplete.
+Format: This class uses a hybrid format which means we will meet twice a week in person, Mondays & Wednesdays whereas Fridays are asynchronous.
+I will have prerecorded lectures on Fridays on Bb.

 COMMUNICATION